Homeschooling isn't always a bed of roses.

 (and so it goes...)

 As I look back to the THREE YEARS my husband and I thought about homeschooling our children (yes, we actually debated the merits of homeschooling for three years), I can list for you every doubt and fear we (and our extended families and friends) had.
+If you ever ask yourself "should I homeschool my child", I know these reasons will help you get the answer.

 Don't listen to the doubts.
 Don't listen to well meaning friends and family members.
 Don't listen to a society that wants parents to abdicate their very important role in educating their children.